AxonDesigns/axons_otp/README.md

-# axons_totp
+# axons_otp

-**`axons_totp`** is a versatile Dart package that offers:
+**`axons_otp`** is a versatile Dart package that offers:
-- A simple and efficient implementation of the Time-Based One-Time Password (TOTP) algorithm.
+- A simple and efficient implementation of the Time-Based One-Time Password (TOTP) and HMAC One-Time Password (HOTP) algorithms.
 - Cryptography utilities for AES encryption and decryption.
 - `Hex` and `Base32` encoding/decoding utilities for secure data handling and interoperability.

 ## Features
-- Generate and verify TOTPs compliant with [RFC 6238](https://datatracker.ietf.org/doc/html/rfc6238).
+- Generate and verify OTPs compliant with [RFC 6238](https://datatracker.ietf.org/doc/html/rfc6238).
 - Encrypt and decrypt data using AES encryption.
 - Encode and decode data in `Hex` and `Base32` formats.
 - Generate random secure Base32-encoded strings for secret keys.